SIMON THACKER'S SVARA-KANTI

 After beginning as a quartet in 2011, the group has metamorphosed into a collective of different lineups which each focus on innovating on four different aspects of the vast musical macrocosm that exists on the Indian subcontinent: Hindustani classical (north), Carnatic classical (south), Punjabi folk (west) and the Bengali mystical folk Baul tradition of both India and Bangladesh (east).
 Joining forces with Simon on this journey are some of the greatest performers from their respective traditions.
 Each has a unique, compelling approach to their art, and the rare ability to go beyond the extremities of what has been done.

-UK BASED: music full of synergy and telepathy that is neither Indian nor Western, but which could not exist without the antecedents of both.
+GUITAR/VIOLIN/TABLA TRIO (UK BASED): music full of synergy and telepathy that is beyond labels of Indian and Western genres, but which could not exist without the antecedents of both.
 Featuring violinist Jacqueline Shave, leader of Britten Sinfonia and one of the UK's most in demand orchestral leaders, and Sukhvinder Singh "Pinky", one of India’s most dynamic percussionists whose many achievements include performing on the Grammy Award winning album A Meeting by the River by Ry Cooder and V.W.
 Bhatt.
-Thacker's "supra-raga" approach, intuition led compositions and highly personal rhythmic language sees three great performers straining at their very limits together in total synchronicity.
+Transcendent composition, telepathic improvisation, Thacker's "supra-raga" approach, and a highly personal rhythmic language sees three great performers straining at their limits together in total synchronicity.

-KOLKATA BASED BAUL (TRIO): this formidable trio sees Thacker’s innate gift for reinvention and expansion unite with one of India’s spiritually and musically richest forms, the spiritual folk Baul tradition of Bengal.
-With Raju das Baul, a mesmerising exponent from the Baul heartland of Santiniketan, and Sunayana Ghosh, one of the world's most renowned Hindustani tabla players.
+BAUL (TRIO): this formidable trio sees Thacker’s innate gift for reinvention and expansion unite with one of India’s spiritually and musically richest forms, the spiritual folk Baul tradition of Bengal.
+It also features Raju das Baul, a mesmerising exponent from the Baul heartland of Santiniketan, and Kolkata based Hindustani tabla player Sunayana Ghosh, who also has deep love of folk music.
 In Baul culture Simon found a tradition with the same freedom of spirit and depth of expression that has defined his own individualist path.
 Baul culture is one of the longest surviving examples of wandering minstrelsy, imbued with mysticism and universal messages of love and truth.
+The trio has played at the Sacred Pushkar in Rajasthan, one of India's major sacred music festivals, Dhaka International FolkFest for an audience of 60 000 and at the Edinburgh Festival Fringe as part of the prestigious Made in Scotland showcase.

-KOLKATA BASED BAUL (QUARTET): Simon also expands the Kolkata based Baul trio with the outstanding singer Farida Yesmin, from Kushtia, Bangladesh, who first joined Svara-Kanti in their debut at the Dhaka international Folk Fest in 2016, before featuring in their latest album Trikala.
+BAUL (QUARTET): Simon also expands the Bengal based Baul trio with the outstanding singer Farida Yesmin, from Kushtia, Bangladesh, who first joined Svara-Kanti in their debut at the Dhaka international Folk Fest in 2016, before featuring in their latest album Trikala.
 Farida is one of the very greatest singers from the East Bengal tradition, and in adding her to his vision for the form, Simon unties Bengal again in one remarkable ensemble.
-The quartet will be making its UK debut in March 2020.
+The quartet made its UK tour debut in March 2020, taking it's unique take on the Baul tradition to many new audiences across the country.

 UK/PUNJAB (QUARTET or QUINTET): both the Rakshasa and Trikala albums each feature three of Simon's radical reimagings of classic Punjabi folk songs.
 Ignoring the last 30 years or so of Punjabi music history, he goes back to the roots and offers a new vision extending the form with flights of instrumental hyper-interactivity, a web of dramatic harmonic shifts in guitar and strings and often manic intensity, all for virtuoso performers from India and the UK.
 Trikala features performances by two great singers, Afsana Khan from Bhatinda, Punjab, and UK based Japjit Kaur, with the nucleus of Jacqueline Shave (violin) and Sukhvinder Singh "Pinky", also often including Justyna Jablsonka (cello).
 Working with the next generation of Punjabi folk singers will be a major pillar of the group's work moving forward.